umohsin001/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project
-##File with R code "run_analysis.R" perform 5 following steps (in accordance assigned task of course work):
+##File with R code should perform 5 following steps (in accordance assigned task of course work):
 ### 1. Merge the training and the test sets to create one data set.
 ### 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 ### 3. Uses descriptive activity names to name the activities in the data set